 However, while the risk of foot complications may be frightening, there are many ways in which YOU can help outsmart diabetes!

 Take a step in the right direction by having your feet checked regularly by a podiatrist.
 Podiatrists are the most qualified doctors to care for your feet, based on their education, training, and experience!
 When you add a podiatrist to your health-care team, he or she can provide you with important information so you're able to better manage the effects of diabetes on your feet.

-The APMA Diabetes Resource page gives you to the tools to take control of diabetes and the negative effects it can have on your feet!
-Whether you've recently been diagnosed or have been battling the disease for years, the podiatrist-approved advice below and these podiatrist-approved products will help you to monitor your feet and prevent diabetes-related complications.
+Whether you've recently been diagnosed or have been fighting the disease for years, the resources below will help you to monitor your feet and prevent complications.